jlongua/plan9-dns/ssl/ssl certs.md

 ```
 #### issue ssl certs
 okay, I forgot that acme.sh now defaults to zerossl\
-this is alot like google throwing gobs of money at firefox to have google as default search engine\
 so for now I am using zerossl

 I added  a user with a limited api key that can only be used for DNS changes